osechka333/hillel-js/students-marks-with-gulp-browsersync/README.md

 Note:
 - <script src="index.js" type="module"></script> // module includes defer by default
--do not use the script/files and modules
+- do not use the script/files and modules
+- npm install --save-dev gulp-uglify
+- npm install browser-sync gulp --save-dev